 Tipifarnib has been studied in more than 5,000 oncology patients and was generally well tolerated and exhibited a manageable side effect profile.
 The most common hematologic adverse events of any grade were neutropenia, or low white blood cell count, anemia and thrombocytopenia, or low platelet count.
 The most common non-hematologic adverse events of any grade were gastrointestinal system disorders such as nausea, anorexia, diarrhea and vomiting, fatigue and rash.
 Treatment discontinuation across the prior tipifarnib clinical studies has been in the range of approximately 20-25%.
-We are exploring a range of doses and dosing schedules in our ongoing Phase 2 clinical trials.
 The side effects observed so far in our ongoing Phase 2 clinical trials of tipifarnib have been generally consistent with the prior observations; however, there is no guarantee that additional or more severe side effects will not be identified through further clinical studies, including our AIM-HN clinical trial.
 Rights to develop tipifarnib in virology indications have been granted by Janssen to EB Pharma LLC, or EB Pharma, a subsidiary of Eiger BioPharmaceuticals.
 Undesirable side effects may be identified in clinical trials that EB Pharma may conduct in virology indications, which may negatively impact the development, commercialization or potential value of tipifarnib.

-We are currently evaluating KO-947 in a Phase 1 clinical trial in patients with non-hematological malignancies.
-We anticipate initiating a Phase 1 clinical trial to evaluate KO-539 in relapsed or refractory AML in the second half of 2019.
+We are currently conducting a Phase 1/2A clinical trial to evaluate KO-539 in relapsed or refractory AML.
 Any observed, drug-related side effects could affect the ability of patients to tolerate potentially therapeutically effective doses of the drug, which in turn could affect patient recruitment or the ability of enrolled patients to complete the clinical trial or result in potential product liability claims.
-Additionally, if results of our ongoing or planned clinical trials for tipifarnib, KO-947 or KO-539 reveal an unacceptable frequency and severity of serious adverse events or side effects, our trials could be suspended or terminated and the FDA or comparable foreign regulatory agencies could require us to cease further development of, or deny approval of, our product candidates for any or all targeted indications.
+Additionally, if results of our ongoing or planned clinical trials for tipifarnib or KO-539 reveal an unacceptable frequency and severity of serious adverse events or side effects, our trials could be suspended or terminated and the FDA or comparable foreign regulatory agencies could require us to cease further development of, or deny approval of, our product candidates for any or all targeted indications.
 Many compounds developed in the biopharmaceutical industry that initially showed promise in early-stage testing for treating cancer have later been found to cause side effects that prevented further development of those compounds.
 Any of these occurrences may significantly harm our business, financial condition and prospects.